dustins/dustins.github.io/_posts/2014-11-12-effecive-security-part-one.markdown

 subject.isPermitted(ArticlePermission.update(article2)); // true
 {% endhighlight %}

 You can see that Kermit is able to do everything, which all stems from the `*:*:*` permission he has since he is an admin.
-Fozzy however only have `article:read:*` and `article:read,update:article-2` so he can't update all articles, or article1.
+Fozzy however only has `article:read:*` and `article:read,update:article-2` so he can only update article-2.

 ## Conclusion